SolraBizna/advent_2023/README.md

 I immediately benefitted from having `Tilemap` as a utility to use.
 I gave it a few extra features and the naive solution was easy.
 But even in Rust and even with `--release`, brute forcing part 2 wasn't possible.
 So I had to do it properly...

+# Puzzle 12

+Day 12 penance sketch: prompt pending.

+A nasty bruteforce solution replaced by an Inspector General reference that is still pretty brute force.
+It took hours and hours and hours to run.
+I'm not happy with it or about it.
+I came up with a new approach far too late in the night, didn't implement it because once I got the second star all puzzle solving juice evaporated from my brain.